A “Symphony of Your Life” blog with Mark Hardcastle

 According to Wikipedia, “Jung’s belief was that, just as events may be connected by causality, they may also be connected by meaning.
 Events connected by meaning need not have an explanation in terms of causality.”

 Connected events.
 Coincidental.
 But no causal relationship.
 Connected instead by meaning.
-Like, for instance, my dad and his roses.
+Like, for instance, my dad, his roses, and me.